masurp/VU_CADC/tutorials/R_text_dictionary-approaches_2023.md

 # Getting some data

-For this example, we will use ~3200 tweets of four different mobile phone companies (Google, Huawei, Samsung, and Sony; scraped in 2022).
+For this example, we will dive into possible applications of computational methods in the context of corporate communication.
+We will use ~3200 tweets of four different mobile phone companies (Google, Huawei, Samsung, and Sony; scraped in 2022).
 You can find the data set on Canvas.

 ``` r
 library(tidyverse)